 Dwarf or grafted citrus trees can bear fruit the first year.
 You can try growing lemons, limes and oranges if you live in a tropical regional.
 If you live where the winters are cold or harsh, you can still enjoy growing lemons.
 Opt for a Meyer lemon tree and plant in a container you can move inside during the harsh winter months.
 Use a rolling trolley for easier movement in and out of your home.

 Bananas aren't biologically a fruit, but a perennial herb.
 It takes 10 to 15 months for the stalks to grow with the fruit requiring nine months.
 At the end of the season, you'll cut back the stalks allowing shoots to emerge and start the process over.
 The stalks grow between 2 and 12 feet high.
 If you prefer, you can grow bananas in containers.
 Containers allow you to take the plants inside during harsh winters, as long as you have the space inside your home.
 You can return the bananas outside once warm weather returns.

 Discover What Fruits and Vegetables Grow Quickly

-When you discover what fruits and vegetables grow quickly in your region, you can start planning a family summer garden.
+When you discover what fruits and vegetables grow quickly in your region, you can start planning a family summer vegetable garden.
 Choose fruits and vegetables your family enjoys and plant enough for everyone to enjoy.